openSUSE/news-o-o/_posts/2010-06-26-opensuse-weekly-news-issue-129-is-out.markdown

-"Casual computer users often give little thought to fonts, but once you starting working on design â€” from your web site to your stationary needs, you soon begin to appreciate the positive effects a good typeface can have on branding and marketing.
+"Casual computer users often give little thought to fonts, but once you starting working on design — from your web site to your stationary needs, you soon begin to appreciate the positive effects a good typeface can have on branding and marketing.
 The trouble comes when you start to collect more fonts on your system than you can keep track of in your head.
 Worse yet, most operating systems attempt to manage fonts for you in an all-or-nothing fashion, through which large collections can slow down application speed, in addition to being tiresome to scroll through.
 The solution is a good font manager, like the open source Fontmatrix."